wayne923/leetpython/docs/The-1hr-Guide-To-Python/03_Programming Fundamentals/13_Lambda Expressions.md

 ## Scenario 1- filtering for even numbers

-One common usecase of lambda involves filtering or transforming objects in a list.
+One common use case of lambda involves filtering or transforming objects in a list.
 Suppose you need to filter a list of numbers for its even numbers.
 We could do that with the following:

 ```python
 def is_even(number):